microsoft/vscode-tslint/tslint/README.md

 # vscode-tslint

+**Note:** We are about to deprecate this extension in favor of the [vscode-typescript-tslint-plugin](https://github.com/Microsoft/vscode-typescript-tslint-plugin).
+To learn about the differences between vscode-tslint and the new extension please refer to this [document](https://github.com/Microsoft/vscode-typescript-tslint-plugin#differences-with-the-vscode-tslint-extension).

+---

 Integrates the [tslint](https://github.com/palantir/tslint) linter for the TypeScript language into VS Code.

 Please refer to the tslint [documentation](https://github.com/palantir/tslint) for how to configure the linting rules.